ericf/express-handlebars/README.md

   template sharing and reuse.

-* Ability to use a different Handlebars module/implementation other than the Handlebars npm module.
+* Ability to use a different Handlebars module/implementation other than the Handlebars npm package.

-### Module Design
+### Package Design

-This module was designed to work great for both the simple and complex use cases.
+This package was designed to work great for both the simple and complex use cases.
 I _intentionally_ made sure the full implementation is exposed and is easily overrideable.

-The module exports a function which can be invoked with no arguments or with a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
+The package exports a function which can be invoked with no arguments or with a `config` object and it will return a function (closed over sane defaults) which can be registered with an Express app.
 It's an engine factory function.